Here’s How to Stay Hydrated (Without Guzzling Tons of Water)

 Expert opinions about what’s healthy for you to eat are often annoyingly contradictory (we’re looking at you, eggs).
 But if there’s one thing everyone seems to agree on, it’s the importance of drinking plenty of water (and avoiding dehydration).
-Want to slim down, improve your fitness level, streamline digestion, and boost your mood?
+Want to slim down, improve your fitness level, streamline digestion, or boost your mood?
 You guessed it: Drink more water.

 How Much Water Do You Need?